hues-platform/energy-hub-model-generator-aimms/INPUT_FILE_SPECIFICATION.md

 Row 1: Technology name (required)

-Row 2: Output type (required, see important note below)
+Row 2: Output type 1 (required)

+Row 3: Output type 2 (optional, leave blank if only a single output type)

-Row 3: Input type (required, see important note below)
+Row 4: Input type 1 (required)

+Row 5: Input type 2 (optional, leave blank if only a single input type)

-Row 4: Lifetime (required)
+Row 6: Lifetime (required)

-Row 5: Capital cost per kW (required)
+Row 7: Capital cost per kW (required)

-Row 6: Capital cost fixed (required)
+Row 8: Capital cost fixed (required)

-Row 7: OM cost per kWh (required)
+Row 9: OM cost per kWh (required)

-Row 8: OM cost fixed (required)
+Row 10: OM cost fixed (required)

-Row 9: Efficiency (required)
+Row 11: Efficiency (required)

-Row 10: Minimum part load (required)
+Row 12: Minimum part load (required)

+Row 13: Output ratio (optional, refers to the ratio of output 2 to output 1, set to zero if only a single output)

-Row 11: Heat to power ratio (optional, set to zero if inapplicable)
+Row 14: Input ratio (optional, refers to the ratio of input 2 to input 1, set to zero if only a single input)

-Row 12: Minimum capacity (required)
+Row 15: Minimum capacity (required)

-Row 13: Maximum capacity (required)
+Row 16: Maximum capacity (required)

-Important note: The values of rows 2 are limited to Heat, Elec, Cool, DHW and Anergy.
-For technologies with multiple outputs, enclose a comma-separated list of the outputs in double quotes (e.g. "Heat,Elec").
-For technologies with multiple outputs, the possible values are currently limited to "Heat,Elec","DHW,Elec" and "Anergy,Elec"

-Important note: For row 3, in case of multiple inputs for a single technology, enclose a comma-separated list of the inputs in double quotes (e.g. "Anergy,Elec").
+__Important note:__ Output ratio refers to the ratio of Output 2 to Output 1.
+Input ratio refers to the ratio of Input 2 to Input 1.

+Important note: The values for efficiency and capacity are defined with respect to Output 1.

+Important note: To implement a CHP unit, set Output type 1 to "Elec" and Output type 2 to "Heat" (or whatever your heat stream is named).
+Then set the Output ratio to the heat-to-power ratio of the unit.
+The values for Efficiency and Capacity are defined with respect to the first output, in this case "Elec".

+Important note: For a heat pump, set Input type 1 to "Elec" and Input type 2 to the name of your low-temperature heat stream.
+The Input ratio is the ratio of Input type 2 to Input type 1.
+The efficiency should be set to the value of the unit's CoP.

 Important note: The electricity grid connection should not be included in this file.
-The properties of the electricity grid connection should be defined in the scenario file.
+The properties of the electricity grid connection should be defined in the SetExperimentParameters.m file.

+Example file: case_study_data\generic_energy_hub_basic\case_data\conversion_technology_data.csv

 ###storage_technology_data.csv